javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/13-generators/article.md

 alert( [...range] ); // 1,2,3,4,5
 ```

 The `range` object is now iterable.

+That works pretty well, because when `range[Symbol.iterator]` is called:
+- it returns an object (now a generator)
+- that has `.next()` method (yep, a generator has it)
+- that returns values in the form `{value: ..., done: true/false}` (check, exactly what generator does).

+That's not a coincidence, of course.
+Generators aim to make iterables easier, so we can see that.

 The last variant with a generator is much more concise than the original iterable code, and keeps the same functionality.

 ```smart header="Generators may continue forever"
 In the examples above we generated finite sequences, but we can also make a generator that yields values forever.
 For instance, an unending sequence of pseudo-random numbers.